skim0119/Ca2-Sandbox/README.md

 Project uses `Python3` as a main backend language.
 It uses `FastAPI` to connect frontend and backend.
 Frontend is developed with `Vue3` and `TypeScript`.

+The tool is not yet supported to be launched in a server.

 All the core source code is in `src` folder.

 - `ca2roi`: `Python` package for analysis functions.